 Crystalline ice forms when water freezes slowly or when water vapor deposits directly as a solid.
 Ice crystals have delicate, complex dihexagonal-dipyramidal shapes and occur in 80 morphological types.
 Examples of crystalline ice are dendritic growths on windows; flat, lathlike crystals of pond skim ice; skeletal or hopper-shaped frost prisms; and the hexagonal stellar dendrites and sectored plates of snowflakes.

-Snowflakes develop when water freezes onto airborne pollen, or dust particles, to create seed crystals where water vapor crystallizes in an orderly deposition governed by ice’s hexagonal structure.
+Snowflakes develop when water freezes onto airborne pollen or dust particles, to create seed crystals where water vapor crystallizes in an orderly deposition governed by ice’s hexagonal structure.

 Snowflake shape is determined by atmospheric temperature and humidity, time aloft and wind.
 Warm-air formation produces simple shapes, while cold air creates intricate, complex shapes.
 Because of radically varying formation conditions, no two snowflakes are exactly alike.

-While many wonder is ice a mineral, the United States Geological Survey mineralogists also classify ice as a rock.
+While many wonder if ice is a mineral, the United States Geological Survey mineralogists also classify ice as a rock.
 The ice in frozen ponds is a solidified melt, just as basalt and rhyolite solidify from magma.
 Just as in rocks, the cooling rate of water determines the grain size of ice.

 Slowly cooled water becomes coarsely textured massive ice.
 But when frozen quickly, the ice has a much finer texture.
 Extremely rapid freezing produces “ice glass” with no texture at all, just as the rapid solidification of granitic magma produces obsidian, a natural glass.